postgresml/postgresml/pgml-cms/blog/unified-rag.md

 !!!

 We are using the `mixedbread-ai/mxbai-rerank-base-v1` model to rerank the results from our semantic search.
 Once again, note how fast this is.
-We have now combined the embedding api call, the semantic search api call, and the rerank api call from our RAG flow into one sql query.
+We have now combined the embedding api call, the semantic search api call, and the rerank api call from our RAG flow into one sql query with embedding generation, retrieval and reranking all happening in the database.

 Also notice that the top 3 results all show examples using the `pgml.transform` function.
 This is the exact results we wanted for our search, and why we needed to rerank.